Watch this TEDTalk where Lýdia Machová talks about the secrets of learning a new language.

 I am agree / I am not agree

 It’s true that many Romance languages such as Catalan (estic d’acord), Spanish (estoy de acuerdo) or French (Je suis d’accord) use a linking verb in this expression, but not in English.
 In English “agree” is a verb, so we say:

-In this text you can find some useful expressions to make suggestions.
-Watch the video and read the text.
+In this conversation you can find some expressions to give your opinion about something in a meeting.
+Watch the video and go through the text.